Dagzoo Transform Reference

 latent slice, converter kind, and converter parameters \(\rightarrow (X'_s, v_s)\).

-Path to Final Output: extracted \(v_s\) values are assigned to feature/target
+Path to Final Output: extracted \(v_s\) values are assigned to feature

-slots and become emitted X/y; \(X'_s\) is written back to latent for
+emitted X; \(X'_s\) is written back to latent for

 downstream coupling.